Elekekic/Uberly/README.md

 Enhance user experience by adding more reaction options to posts.

 <strong> Settings Page Redesign: </strong>
-Revamp the settings page to improve its UX and UI for a more user-friendly experience.
+Upgrade the settings page to improve its UX and UI for a more user-friendly experience.

 <br>